awsdocs/aws-sdk-for-javascript-v3/doc_source/polly-examples.md

 To set up and run this example, you must first complete these tasks:
 + Set up a project environment to run Node JavaScript examples by following the instructions on[ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/s3/README.md)\.
 + Create a shared configurations file with your user credentials\.
 For more information about providing a shared credentials file, see [Loading credentials in Node\.js from the shared credentials file](loading-node-credentials-shared.md)\.
-+ Create an AWS Identity and Access Management \(IAM\) Unaunthenticated Amazon Cognito user role polly:SynthesizeSpeech permissions, and an Amazon Cognito identity pool with the IAM role attached to it\.
++ Create an AWS Identity and Access Management \(IAM\) Unauthenticated Amazon Cognito user role polly:SynthesizeSpeech permissions, and an Amazon Cognito identity pool with the IAM role attached to it\.
 The [Create the AWS resources using the AWS CloudFormation](#polly-example-synthesize-to-s3-create-resources)section below describes how to create these resources\.

 **Note**
 This example uses Amazon Cognito, but if you are not using Amazon Cognito then your AWS user must have following IAM permissions policy